 For a full interview with UEFA chief refereeing officer Roberto Rosetti about the introduction of VAR, please click here.

-The protocol on when and how to use VAR has been defined the International Football Association Board, which also defines the Laws of the Game.
+The protocol on when and how to use VAR has been defined by the International Football Association Board, which also defines the Laws of the Game.
 The IFAB VAR protocol is available here.